 No Statements

 Avoid giving any recorded statements to the adjuster for the at-fault driver.
 Insurance adjusters are well-trained in asking questions designed to give them a defense to your claims.
 This is a situation of “what you say will be used against you.”
-Always speak with a leading motorcycle accident attorney before considering communications with the at-fault driver’s insurance company.
-Most reputable attorneys will offer free consultations and we recommend you take advantage of that service.
+Always consult a leading motorcycle accident attorney before considering communications with the at-fault driver’s insurance company.
+Most reputable attorneys offer free consultations, and we recommend taking advantage of this service.

 Keep a Record

-Keeping a record of your medical treatment is helpful and unnecessary to keep track of your medical expenses and in order for your medical records to evaluate the case.
+Keeping a record of your medical treatment is helpful and necessary to track your medical expenses and maintain accurate medical records for evaluating your case.

 If there are witnesses or other evidence, take immediate steps to preserve that evidence.
-Write down the names and contact information of any witness, as well as for any medical provider or emergency personnel.
+Write down the names and contact information of any witnesses, as well as any medical providers or emergency personnel.
 Obtain photographs and documentation from the investigating officers when possible.

 Talk with the Best Lawyer